GramThanos/StrongMonkey/php/README.md

 });
 ```

-The `tools.uint8ArrayToBase64url` function can be found at the end of this document.
+The `tools.uint8ArrayToBase64url` function can be found at the bottom of this section.

-## Preauthenticate
+### Preauthenticate
 Initialize a key authentication challenge with the FIDO server.

 ```php